Ron writes:

 There's that trying-too-hard quality again.

-The flier was packaged with this cardboard diorama including seven Woktot figures.
+The flyer was packaged with this cardboard diorama including seven Woktot figures.
 Presumably, these were mailed to retail buyers as a means of promoting the line.
 Though the figures included with this particular example are glued to the display platform, they seem to have shipped in sealed plastic bags.
 This example originated with a Kenner source; I believe it was used as a display model.

 I'm aware of only a few examples of the Ewok Family diorama; it's probably one of the rarest promotional Star Wars items released by Kenner.